12 Crazy Adrenaline Activities To Try In New Zealand

 Carving up the freshies down the side of a volcanic cone is an exercise in unadulterated adrenaline.
 Welcome to Mt Ruapehu, host to not one, but three ski fields!
 From beginner slopes to snow-filled basins, steep chutes, powder stashes and long runs to backcountry, bumps, bowls and drop-offs, few places in the world give snow enthusiasts their fix on an active volcano.
 Amp up the adrenaline?
 Trudge to the crater rim and saddle and put your legs to the test with Australasia's longest vertical descent at 2,000 metres. mtruapehu.com tukino.co.nz

 Where to Stay

-YHA Ohakune and YHA National Park are both excellent bases to explore the Tongariro Crossing, nearby cycle routes, or the Whanganui River.
+YHA National Park is an excellent base to explore the Tongariro Crossing, nearby cycle routes, or the Whanganui River.
 The region's ski fields are no exception!
-Both hostels can help arrange your transport and ski hire, and have stunning views of Tongariro National Park to enjoy when you put your feet up at the end of the day.
+The hostel can help arrange your transport and ski hire, and has stunning views of Tongariro National Park to enjoy when you put your feet up at the end of the day.

 For seasoned mountain bikers, the 70km, shared-use Queen Charlotte Track guarantees grunt and uncontestably beautiful coastal scenery with every wheel rotation.
 Digest adrenaline on skyline ridges, with sweeping downhills, challenging climbs, technical descents and other tricky sections.
 Begin in Picton with a boat ride to Ship Cove (there’s no road to the start of the track), have your luggage portaged to your accommodation stop each night and finish 70 hard-earned-kilometres later in Anakiwa.
 If two - three days’ peddling doesn’t appeal, day rides for the less seasoned, but no less enthusiastic, offer flat sections and well-graded inclines. qctrack.co.nz